larabaker96/Immedia-Summer-School/README.md

 ## Contributions

-A big thank you to Oliver Dipple who helped me during my week at Summer School who gave me great suggestions and who helped me when I was stuck.
+A big thank you to Oliver Dipple who helped me during my week at Summer School.
+He gave me great suggestions and helped me whenever I was really stuck.